CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-response-exception.md

 #### How to fix

-Ensure that the `TerminalPrompt` in the [SshSessionDetails][] provided is valid regex and that the `Timeout` in the `ConfigurationSettings` provided is long enough for a response to be returned.
+Ensure that the `TerminalPrompt` in the [SshSessionDetails][] provided matches the terminal prompt on the host and that the `Timeout` in the `ConfigurationSettings` provided is long enough for a response to be returned.

 ## Remarks